alanng10/class-lang/Docue/Article/Sande/a.md

 GlobVarOperate is operate that results glob var hold ref value.
-The operate has syntax that starts with "glob" index word, followed by Class of class ClassName, followed by Var of class VarName.
+The operate has syntax that starts with "glob" index word, followed by Class of class ClassName, followed by limit dot token, followed by Var of class VarName.
 The operate Type is the glob var Type.

 GlobVarMark is mark that input glob var.